Azure-Samples/app-templates-java-openai-springapps/README.md

 ## Azure OpenAI

 This sample application uses Azure OpenAI.
 It is not part of the automated deployment process.
 You will need to create an Azure OpenAI resource and configure the application to use it.
 Please follow the instructions in the [Azure OpenAI documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview#how-do-i-get-access-to-azure-openai) to get access to Azure OpenAI.
+Do not forget to read the [overview of the Responsible AI practices for Azure OpenAI models](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/overview?context=%2Fazure%2Fai-services%2Fopenai%2Fcontext%2Fcontext) before you start using Azure OpenAI and request access.

+The current version of the sample app requires a publicly accessible Azure OpenAI resource (i.e. Allow access from all networks).
+This sample is not intended to be used in production.
+To know more about networking and security for Azure OpenAI, please refer to the [Azure OpenAI documentation](#azure-spring-apps-consumption---networking-and-security).

 This sample app was developed and tested using `gpt-4` model.
 You need the following information from the Azure OpenAI resource to configure the application:

 - `azureOpenAiApiKey` - Azure OpenAI API key
 - `azureOpenAiEndpoint` - Azure OpenAI endpoint
 - `azureOpenAiDeploymentId` - Azure OpenAI deployment ID of `gpt-4` model

+The API key and the endpoint can be found in the Azure Portal.
+You can follow these instructions: [Retrieve key and enpoint](https://learn.microsoft.com/en-us/azure/ai-services/openai/quickstart?tabs=command-line&pivots=programming-language-java#retrieve-key-and-endpoint).
+The deployment id corresponds to the `deployment name` in [this guide](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal#deploy-a-model).

 > Note: The sample application could be used with `gpt-3.5` model as well.
 However, it is currently not tested.